AgeOfMarcus/ai-control/README.md

-# ai-control
+# ai-control v1
-Using GPT-4 to remotely execute code on my smartphone is a smart idea, surely
+Using GPT-4 to remotely execute code on my smartphone is a smart idea, surely.

 # features
 Can do anything exposed in the Termux API.
 Also includes a few utility tools in `UtilTools.py` (so far just a `sleep` tool).